The business for next week will include:

 The Government will be publishing a national strategy for disabled people, taking into account the effects of the pandemic and therefore including effects on employment, and that is policy work that is under way.
 There has also been the announcement of a fund of £1 million for charities supporting people with learning disabilities to help them in this difficult time.

 Will my right hon.
 Friend find time for a debate on the treatment of people suffering with endometriosis?
-On the 19th of this month, the all-party group will present its findings following the survey of more than 10,000 people.
+On the 19th of this month, the all-party Parliamentary group on endometiosis will present its findings following a survey of more than 10,000 people.
 I do hope that our recommendations will be acted on.

 On 22 September, I raised concerns with the Prime Minister about holiday companies refusing to recognise the Welsh local lockdown regulations and refusing people refunds when they are unable to go on their holidays.
 The Prime Minister asked for details because he was unaware of the situation, which I provided to him on that day, but three weeks later I still have not heard anything back.
 Could we have a debate or a statement from the Government outlining what they intend to do to support people across Wales who are affected by this situation?